SrgntBallistic/Formbot-V0/README.md

 The V0 Umbilical is a great mod included in this kit.
 It makes wiring much easier.
 All of the signals/power to the toolhead goes through a toolhead PCB breakout board, down to the back of the frame via a pre-made wire harness, through a second frame pcb breakout board and finally down to the SKR Pico.

-Forbmot has precut and crimped most of the wires that go from the mainboard to the frame PCB.
+Formbot has precut and crimped most of the wires that go from the mainboard to the frame PCB.
 They've also made most of the wires that hook into the toolhead pCB the correct length as well.

 Be sure to print the V0 Toolhead PCB mount and strain relief found here:
 <https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical/STLs/V0.2>